codepr/codepr.github.io/readings.md

 permalink: /readings/
 ---

-Some reading links I found elightening or interesting in some ways, spanning from generic computer science topics to more specific tutorials/consideration thoughts.
+Some reading links I found enlightening or interesting in some ways, spanning from generic computer science topics to more specific tutorials/consideration thoughts.
 Hardly ever updated.